zephyrus1/314159/README.md

     Code to measure the voltage outputted by a solar cell (not needed for balloon flight) Arduino can only read up to 5 Volts, so the circuit to implement the code uses a voltage divider with a 1KΩ across the output voltage and 13KΩ as the other resistor.
-This allows the Arduino to measure voltages up to 70 Volts (as defined in the code).
+This allows the Arduino to measure voltages up to 70 Volts (as defined in the code in the variable MAXVOLTS).